-Historically, sweet potatoes have been a poor soil crop that produces a decent harvest in imperfect soil, but will do much better with a little fertilizer.
-About 2 weeks after planting, feed plants with a continuous-release fertilizer that contains potassium (the third number on the fertilizer label), such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food.
+Historically, sweet potatoes have been a poor soil crop that produces a decent harvest in imperfect soil, but will do much better when planted in good soil (see above) and given regular doses of fertilizer.
+Feed plants with a continuous-release fertilizer that contains potassium (the third number on the fertilizer label), such as Miracle-Gro® Performance Organics™ All Purpose Plant Nutrition Granules.
 Gently mix the fertilizer into the soil, following label directions.
 Then mulch over the soil with an inch of grass clippings or another biodegradable mulch.
 Continue weeding and adding more mulch for another month.
 After that, sweet potatoes can usually fend for themselves, though they do benefit from weekly deep watering during serious droughts.

 Deer love to nibble tender sweet potato leaves, so you may need to deter them with floating row covers.
 Japanese beetles and other leaf-eating insects may cause light damage, but sweet potatoes are so vigorous that they usually outgrow foliage pest problems.
 More troublesome are pests that might attack the tubers.
 In Florida and some other southern states, sweet potato weevils are a big problem, often ruining the harvest.
 Wireworms and nematodes can also attack sweet potatoes.